Dancer's Pose -Natarajasana

 Step by step

-- Stand in Tadasana.
-Ground and center through your feet and take a point on eye level to focus on.
+- Press firmly and evenly through your feet and take a point on eye level to focus on.

-- Exhale bend your left knee, left foot to the buttock, and hold the outside of your left foot with the left hand.
-The top of the right thighbone draws back and engage your right thigh and knee to make the standing leg strong.
+- Exhale bend your left knee, bringing your left foot to the buttock, and hold the outside of your left foot with the left hand.
+Firm the right hip in and engage your right thigh and knee to make the standing leg strong.

-- Keep the torso upright, the chest open and draw the pubic bone to the navel to keep length in the lower back.
-Now on an inhale pushing the left foot back into the hand, raising the leg so the thighbone ends up parallel to the floor and the lower leg in a right angle with the thigh bone and vertical with the floor.
+- Keep the torso upright, the chest open and lengthen your tailbone down.
+As you inhale, push the left foot back into the hand, raising the leg so the thigh bone ends up parallel to the floor and the lower leg in a right angle with the thigh bone and vertical with the floor.
 You can lift your right arm up in front of you, parallel to the floor or a little higher next to the ear.

 Tips for beginners

-- If your balance is not great you can try doing this pose near a wall, using it to help you with your balance if necessary.
+- If your balance is not great you can try doing this pose near a wall

-- Strengthens the ankles, legs, core and arms.
+- Strengthens the feet, ankles, legs, core, back and arms.

 - Improves balance and concentration.